Genomon-Project/paplot-doc/install.rst

 ----------------

 | Add the path of the executable file to PATH with terminal.
-| Usually, the executable file of paplot is installed below.
+| Generally, the executable file of paplot is installed as described below.

 ``/Users/<user name>/Library/Python/2.7/bin``